diegomazala/tucano/doc/framebufferTutorial.md

 fbo.create(w, h, n);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-# Reading from an FBO
+# Reading from a FBO

 Usually FBO are accessed as textures from the Shaders.
 Any Texture attachment can be handled directly as a [Texture](@ref Tucano::Texture) (see the [Texture Tutorial](@ref texture_tutorial) for more details).
 It is possible to bind an Attachment and make it accessible in the Shader program with a single call: